rakesh2604/Tour-Optimizer4U/README.md

 ## 🌐 GeoJSON Export

-The tool generates a `route.geojson` file with the full tour.
+The tool generates a `route.geojson` file with the full Travel.
 You can preview it on:

 👉 [geojson.io](https://geojson.io/)

 1. Open the website
 2. Upload your `route.geojson` file
-3. View your city-tour route instantly
+3. View your city-Travel route instantly

 ---